As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 3. Make a New Workout Plan

-Exercising at home isn’t always ideal, but you can still put together a complete workout plan to stick with your fitness goals.
+Exercising is one of the best indoor winter hobbies for guys.
+Working out at home isn’t always ideal, but you can still put together a complete workout plan to stick with your fitness goals.
 You can easily achieve a full-body workout at home with just a few pieces of equipment, including exercise bands, a yoga mat and a doorway pull-up bar.
 Or you could just buy a treadmill or elliptical machine and do some cardio.
 You can always get in a solid home workout no matter your exercise preferences.

 4. Learn How to Cook

-Cooking is an excellent hobby to learn at home, especially if you have children or plan on having them in the future.
+Cooking is one of the most practical hobbies for guys to learn at home—especially if you have children or plan on having them in the future.
 You never know when you’ll have to cook a quick meal for yourself or your family.
-Everyone should know how to make a handful of basic recipes if you can’t go to a restaurant or order delivery.
+Everyone should know how to make skinny Alfredo, Mediterranean farro salad and other basic recipes if you can’t go to a restaurant or order delivery.

 5. Study a New Language

-Studying a new language is another great indoor hobby for men that can translate to more real-world success.
-You might discover new job opportunities, meet new friends or be able to travel to new destinations.
-Plus, being bilingual will give you a huge advantage as countries around the world become more multicultural and less focused on a singular language.
+Plus, being multilingual will give you a huge advantage as countries around the world become more multicultural and less focused on a singular language.

 Choose a language that’s relevant to your location, lifestyle and future travel plans.
 Spanish is the second language that most people learn.
 French, German, Chinese and Japanese are great options as well.
 It will take years to become fluent, but after just a few months you should be able to perform basic communication with native speakers.